Angela Merkel on lockdown extension: 'Mutations may destroy any success' | DW | 11.02.2021

 The infection rate has been falling, but lawmakers are concerned about the spread of new, more contagious variants of COVID-19 — which are already present in Germany — if the country opens up too quickly.

-The Robert Koch Institute (RKI) recorded over 10,200 new infections in the past 24 hours on Thursday, slightly up from the previous two days, but following a general downward trend.
+The Robert Koch Institute (RKI) recorded over 10,200 new infections in the past 24 hours on Thursday, slightly up from the previous two days, but following a genreal downward trend.

 The infection rate reached 64.2 new infections per 100,000 people in the past seven days, down from a high of 197.6 on December 22.